 Students should take an absence when they are truly ill (running fever, nausea/vomiting not due to pregnancy, diarrhea or some other communicable disease).
 A physician's release should be submitted when the student is treated by a physician.

 Students who attend class exposing classmates to disease will receive a 10 point deduction on the next (or current) examination!

 Students who exceed the allowable absence no longer meet the course criteria and must withdraw.
 Absences are recorded for the whole day if a class is scheduled for the whole day.
 If a student leaves before the end of the class period, the student is marked "absent" for the day.
-A student who misses the morning session may attend the afternoon session to get the information, but the student is still marked as "absent" for the day.
 There are no "half-day" absences.
 If the student is asked to leave the classroom for any reason (sleeping, talking or other inappropriate behavior), the student is given an absence and the subsequent point deduction.